 I check the tide charts every time I plan a trip.
 I always try to be in the water fishing during the greatest movement.
 Along with the weather report for the day, knowing the tides is the most important aspect of planning trips.

 Tidal movement, caused by gravitational forces as the earth and moon rotate and orbit the sun, has a significant effect on planning fishing trips.
 Put simply, tidal forces move water, moving water means moving bait, and bait movement means active, feeding fish!

 Before we talk about what tides are and how to read and understand tide charts, let's try to bottom line this thing.
 So what kind of tides should you look for?
 Incoming, Outgoing, What's the Deal?

-The incoming tide is important if you're fishing in an area where bait fish will be coming in.
-Examples of these areas are bay entrances close to major passes and other cuts from deeper water like the intracoastal waterway.
-Low tide is generally the worst time to fish, as the fish will be hardest to find.
+The incoming tide is important if you're fishing in an area where baitfish will be coming in.
+Examples of these areas are bay entrances close to major passes and other cuts from deeper water like the Intracoastal waterway.
+Low tide is generally the worst time to fish, as the fish will be the hardest to find.